eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 LOOP.close()
 ```

-The app is now running.
-In order to use it properly, we will enhance the app with more features in the next sections.
+With this your app can now be started.
+In order to provide some meaningful behaviour of the app, we will enhance it with more features in the next sections.

 ## Vehicle Model Access

 In order to facilitate the implementation, the whole vehicle is abstracted into model classes.
 Please check [tutorial about creating models](/docs/tutorials/vehicle_model_creation) for more details about this topic.
-In this section, the focus is on using the models.
+In this section, the focus is on using the model.

 The first thing you need to do is to get access to the Vehicle Model.
 If you derived your project repository from our template, we already provide a generated model installed as a Python package named `vehicle`.
 Hence, in most cases no additional setup is necessary.
 How to tailor the model to your needs or how you could get access to vehicle services is described in the tutorial linked above.

-If you want to access a single [DataPoint](/docs/concepts/development_model/vehicle_app_sdk/#datapoint) for the vehicle speed, this can be done via
+If you want to access a single [DataPoint](/docs/concepts/development_model/vehicle_app_sdk/#datapoint) e.g. for the vehicle speed, this can be done via

 ```Python
 vehicle_speed = await self.Vehicle.Speed.get()